-Will Social Commerce make its mark on Ecommerce?
-The answer can hardly be other than affirmative.
-The potential to reach millions of buyers worldwide through social media is enormous.
-It is not a question of either but of when.
-The term 'social commerce' was coined by Yahoo in 2005 and described as 'all commercial actions, in which social media are the most important link'.
+Will Social Commerce leave its mark on Ecommerce† The answer can hardly be more than affirmative.
+The potential to reach millions of buyers worldwide via social media is enormous.
+It's not a matter of if, but when.
+The term 'social commerce' was coined by Yahoo in 2005 and described as 'all commercial actions in which social media is the most important link'.
 According to a recently published American report, direct buying on social media will take off in the coming years.

 The report, The Social Commerce Report of the American research agency Business Insider Intelligence, states that social media is rapidly developing into crucial channels in online shopping.
 They are increasingly integrating techniques for direct purchases and payments.
 Logical, because consumers use social media en masse as a source of information about products and services.
 Reviews and influencers play a major role in this.
 The step to buying and paying via social media is relatively small.
 Larger platforms have been aware of this for a long time and social media themselves are doing their best to facilitate the process increasingly better.
 Win-win, say.